jont-imperas/riscv-dv/docs/source/overview.rst

 - Debug mode support, with fully randomized debug ROM
 - Instruction generation coverage model
 - Communication of information to any integrated SV testbench
-- Co-simulation with multiple ISS : spike, riscv-ovpsim
+- Co-simulation with multiple ISS : spike, riscv-ovpsimplus

 A CSR test generation script written in Python is also provided, to generate a directed test suite that stresses all CSR instructions on all of the CSRs that